 - Employee Absence From Burnout

 This goes along with point #2, mentioned above.
-Hard work is a good thing, but all employees need to take time away from the office every now and again.
+Hard work is a good thing, but constant rumination about workloads, harrowing work schedules, and ever-accumulating deadlines is a fast-track to employee burnout.
+All employees need to take time away from the office every now and again.
 In fact, this is so important that you need to encourage employees to do so.
 Let them know that there’s nothing wrong with taking a break.

 Keep your eyes open for signs of employee burnout, such as a decrease in productivity or subpar work.
 If you suspect this, talk to the employee about what’s happening and make suggestions for them to get back on track.